Can you learn something new every year? And how do use that learning to improve yourself?

 And yes, we were getting married, but did we have to have so many guests?
 Did we have to have a live band?
 Was there any reason why we couldn't have a small get-together, instead?
 With every “demand”, I was getting more frustrated.

 Then one day, my to be father-in-law said this to me: “This is one of the biggest events we've had in the last twenty or twenty-five years.
 Would you help us all have a good time and celebrate this occasion?”

 I didn't realise it at the time, and he probably didn't either.
 Yet, it was a skillful piece of negotiation.

 There I was, playing the “terrorist”, making counter-demands and in fewer than three sentences he'd gotten me over to his side.
-That, to me, is one of the first lessons of 2019, because the year itself involved so much negotiation.
+That, to me, is one of the first lessons, because the year itself involved so much negotiation.
 Most of the negotiations were not tilted in our favour—not at first, at least.

 The first one was a fence dispute, as was the second one.
 In the first instance, our current fence was a good foot or more into our neighbour's plot.
 It was an unwinnable situation.

 To get the fence along the precise boundary line, we'd also have to cut eleven full-sized trees.
 The second dispute, on a completely different part of our property, involved putting up a fence where there were no clear markers, which leads to my very first learning.